Layr-Labs/eigenlayer-contracts/docs/docgen/pods/EigenPod.md

 Transfers `amountWei` in ether from this contract to the specified `recipient` address Called by EigenPodManager to withdrawBeaconChainETH that has been added to the EigenPod's balance due to a withdrawal from the beacon chain.

-_Called during withdrawal or slashing.
+_Called during withdrawal or slashing._
-Note that this function is marked as non-reentrant to prevent the recipient calling back into it_

 ### withdrawBeforeRestaking